 The Fayetteville Film Prize

-Participants must be available for the PRELIMINARY ROUND of pitches on Saturday, November 7 at 11:30am, and if forwarded for the FINAL ROUND of pitches later that day at 7pm.
-The winner of the Fayetteville Film Prize will be announced at the Fayetteville Film Fest award ceremony, which will begin at 9:30pm.
+Participants must be available for the PRELIMINARY ROUND of pitches on Saturday, November 14 at 11:30am, and if forwarded for the FINAL ROUND of pitches later that day at 4pm.
+The winner of the Fayetteville Film Prize will be announced at the Fayetteville Film Fest award ceremony that evening at 7pm.

-CHECK BACK THIS SUMMER FOR MORE INFORMATION ON HOW TO REGISTER!
+CHECK BACK SOON FOR MORE INFORMATION ON HOW TO REGISTER!